 *Closing Hymn, which might be something like:

-*Benediction and Song
+*Benediction and Community Blessing:

-*Closing words: the congregation joins in encouraging one another with the prhase: "Be yourself.
+After a benediction from the pastor, the congregation joins in encouraging one another with the prhase: "Be yourself.
 Grow in Christ.
 Live with compassion."

 *Indicates the invitation to rise as you are able.